novaleafoahu/leafyvillage_portfolio/content/project/tomatoes/index.md

 | ----------- | --------- | ------- | ------ |        --------- | ----|
 | **add K lbs per acre**      | 240   | 180       | 120      | 60    | 0       | 0 |

-Taking average values for P and K we can use N 100 P 100 K 120 per acre (aka 43560 square feet).
+Taking average values for P and K we can use, per acre (i.e. 43560 square feet).:

- <mark> **Scaled down to a 100 SF garden, the values are:** </mark>

- - 0.23 lbs Nitrogen,
- - 0.23 lbs Phosphorus,
- - 0.275 lbs of Potassium.
+* N 100 lbs
+* P 100 lbs
+* K 120 lbs

 Now that we know the weight required of each NPK value, now determine the amount of fertilizer equivalent.